berrytechnics/nema-space-tracker/README.md

 - Adjust the current limit on the A4988 to match your motor's specifications.
 - Use caution when handling LiPo batteries.
 Follow proper charging and storage procedures.
 - Ensure the buck converter is properly set to 5V output before connecting to the Arduino and driver.
+- Secure all switches and connections to prevent accidental changes during operation.

 ## Future Improvements

-- Implement a user interface for real-time speed adjustments.
+- Implement a user interface for real-time speed adjustments and planet selection.
-- Add support for different tracking rates (solar, lunar, etc.).
+- Add support for more precise planetary tracking rates based on date and time.
 - Integrate limit switches for safety.
 - Implement a "park" position for easy setup and takedown.
 - Add a battery monitoring system to prevent over-discharge.
+- Develop a mobile app for remote control and monitoring.

 ## Contributing